AswinBarath/Password-checker/README.md

 # Password-checker
-The most secure password checker project
+<em>The most secure password checker project</em>
+Password-checker is a python script which checks whether your password is ever being being hacked/leaked or not.

+## Working of the code:
 - Password-checker script gets input(s) from the command line and checks whether it's ever being hacked/leaked or not.

 <div align="center">